zi-lin/zi-lin.github.io/index.md

 search_omit: true
 ---

-I'm an undergraduate student in the [**Department of Chinese language and literature**](http://chinese.pku.edu.cn/) at [**Peking University**](http://pku.edu.cn).
+I'm received my undergraduate degree from the [**Department of Chinese language and literature**](http://chinese.pku.edu.cn/) at [**Peking University**](http://pku.edu.cn).
 My academic interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.

+I will join [Google AI](https://ai.google/) this October as an [AI resident](https://ai.google/research/join-us/ai-residency/).
+See you in Mountain View :)

 ## Education
 * The Department of Chinese Language and Literature, Peking University\\
 *Sept.
-2015 - Present*\\
+2015 - Jul.
+2019*\\
 B.A. in **Computational and Applied Linguistics**

 * Summer Session, University of California at Berkeley\\